infernojs/inferno/README.md

 InfernoDOM.render(<MyComponent />, document.body);
 ```
 The real difference between React and Inferno is the performance offered at run-time.
 Inferno can handle large, complex DOM models without breaking a sweat.
-This is essential for low-power devices such as tablets and phones, where users of those devices are quickly demanding desktop like performance on their slower hardware.
+This is essential for low-power devices such as tablets and phones, where users are quickly demanding desktop like performance on their slower hardware.

 ## Inferno Top-Level API